 After a physician conducts a clinical evaluation, analyzes symptoms and considers the patient’s X-rays, he or she will follow-up with the patient.
 Patients who have normal test results will require a follow-up after 12 months.
 Those who have mild symptoms of adverse tissue reaction will require follow-up in six months.
 Patients with severe and worsening symptoms may need to schedule a hip revision surgery.

 The Use of Cross-Sectional Imaging Studies for Revision Surgeries

-If a patient has abnormal test results, he or she may be a candidate for a hip revision surgery.
+If a patient has abnormal test results, he or she may be a candidate for hip revision surgery.
 The physician will create a report that combines the blood test, imaging studies, wear analysis and other specialized analysis to determine whether the patient is a candidate for the hip revision surgery.
 Also, a second orthopedic surgeon will provide his or her professional opinion about whether the surgery is required.

 Using cross-sectional imaging studies (MRI) helps orthopedic surgeons determine the best way to proceed with the revision surgery in order to minimize tissue destruction.
-Soft tissue damage is one of the many risks associated with a hip revision surgery.
+Soft tissue damage is one of the many risks associated with hip revision surgery.
 Orthopedic surgeons also review the MRI report to decide how to reconstruct the hip and any other risks that the patient faces.
 He or she will need to determine why a Stryker component failed and the steps necessary to improve the functioning of the new hip implant.

 Get the Help You Need